 Preventing Injury and Overtraining

-Did you know that when your muscles are pushed you can cause strain, stress fractures, joint pain, and other muscle injuries?
+When your muscles are pushed to hard you can cause strain, stress fractures, joint pain, and other serious injuries.

 When you take a rest day, your muscles are given time to rebuild themselves and repair muscle tissue.
 Your muscle tissue cannot be repaired if your body doesn’t rest.
 Meaning that when you go to workout the next time, your muscles are already in a fatigued state.